 The executor, administrator, or the surviving spouse must file an Indiana income tax return for the individual if:

-- The deceased was under the age of 65 and had gross income more than $1,000;
+- The deceased was under the age of 65 and had adjusted gross income more than $1,000;

-- The deceased was age 65 or older and had gross income more than $2,000; or
+- The deceased was age 65 or older and had adjusted gross income more than $2,000; or

-- The deceased was a nonresident and had gross income from Indiana.
+- The deceased was a nonresident and had any income from Indiana.

 The DOR may ask for a copy of the death certificate, so please keep a copy with your records.
 Make sure to enter the month and day of death for the taxpayer or spouse in the appropriate box located on the back of the appropriate form or schedule.

 Signing the Deceased Individual's Tax Return